Federal Judge Overrules Kentucky’s Temporary Ban On Church Gatherings Amid Coronavirus Outbreak

-A federal judge has overruled a temporary ban on mass gatherings in Kentucky, allowing the church filing the lawsuit and others in the state to hold in-person services on Sunday.
+A federal judge has overruled a temporary ban on mass gatherings in Kentucky, allowing the church that filed the lawsuit and others in the state to hold in-person services on Sundays.

-As The Hill reported, U.S. District Judge Greg Van Tatenhove issued the temporary restraining order against a ban put in place by Governor Andy Beshear as part of the state’s restrictions due to the coronavirus pandemic.
+As The Hill reported, U.S. District Judge Greg Van Tatenhove issued the temporary restraining order on a ban put in place by Gov. Andy Beshear as part of the state’s restrictions due to the coronavirus pandemic.
 Tabernacle Baptist Church in Nicholasville had filed the lawsuit, seeking to hold services and now opening the door for others to follow suit.

 In the ruling, Van Tatenhove wrote that the state must still abide by the U.S. Constitution.